This rich, thick and savory vegan stew, with big hearty vegetable chunks and the most flavorful gravy is easy to make and absolutely delicious.

 Instructions

-- Simmer the stew, uncovered, until all the vegetables are tender, about 1 hour.
-If you feel the liquid is evaporating too quickly, you can cover it for a while.
-Season to taste with salt and pepper.
+• Simmer the stew, uncovered, until all the vegetables are tender, about 1 hour.
+If you feel the liquid is evaporating too quickly, you can cover it for the last half hour or so.
+Remove the bay leaves and season to taste with salt and pepper.
 Serve with mashed potatoes or crusty bread and sprinkle with parsley.

 Notes